-Your boat is equipped with a fuel tank.
+Your boat is equipped with a fuel tank, having a total capacity of 74 gallons.
 In the aft stateroom under the bunk.

-The tank is filled through a fuel fill.
+The tank is filled through a fuel fill (5.2), on the starboard aft side of the boat.